 Common Core Math – Details

-Problem-Attic now has more than 25,000 questions aligned to Common Core State Standards for Mathematics.
-Roughly 25% are free-response, multi-step or open-ended questions and tasks.
+Problem-Attic has more than 25,000 questions aligned to Common Core State Standards for Mathematics.
+Roughly 25% are free-response, multi-step, or open-ended questions and tasks.
 See below for design highlights, or check out these sample documents.

 The questions cover grades 1–8 and high school.
 Here’s the breakdown:

 The overall average is nearly 2000 questions per grade or subject and 60 per standard.
 For a complete list of CCSS math standards and the number of questions for each, please see this pdf document.

 The Common Core Math database is available by subscription.
 All questions are original.
 There is no overlap with NY Regents Exams or other states’ released tests in Problem-Attic.
 To help you evaluate the content before you subscribe, we’ve posted many sample documents and made a large number of questions available for use in the Play Area.

 For more information about CCSS, state adoption, and how the standards are meant to improve teaching and learning, please visit www.corestandards.org.

 - All questions in the Common Core math database are hand-written by highly qualified teachers and curriculum specialists.
 (They are not algorithm-generated.)
 In addition, their alignment and phrasing is carefully reviewed by EducAide Software, the maker of Problem-Attic, which has more than 20 years of experience developing questions for national and state standards.